 Journal of Medical Biochemistry (J Med Biochem) is the official journal of the Society of Medical Biochemists of Serbia with international peer-review.
-The Journal publishes original scientific and specialized articles on all aspects of clinical chemistry, medical biochemistry and related scientific disciplines where chemistry, biochemistry, molecular biology and immunochemistry are dealing with the study of normal and pathologic processes in human beings.
+The Journal publishes original scientific and specialized articles on all aspects of clinical and medical biochemistry, molecular medicine, hematology, immunology, microbiology, virology, genetic epidemiology, drug measurement, evaluation of diagnostic markers, new reagents and laboratory equipment, reference materials, reference values, laboratory organization, automation and quality control, clinical metrology and all related scientific disciplines where chemistry, biochemistry, molecular biology and immunochemistry are dealing with the study of normal and pathologic processes in human beings.
 All manuscripts are reviewed and, after final decision, are classified in the following categories: a) personal view, b) review articles, c) original papers, d) professional papers, e) preliminary reports, and f) reviews of scientific meetings.
-There are also different reports and news, book reviews, reports on the activity of the Society of Medical Biochemists of Serbia and IFCC and other related organizations, letters to the editor, and information about innovations, new reagents and instruments in the field of clinical chemistry.
+There are also different reports and news, book reviews, reports on the activity of the Society of Medical Biochemists of Serbia, EFLM, IFCC and other related organizations, letters to the editor, and information about innovations, new reagents and instruments in the field of clinical chemistry.